yourperfectsolutions/codex/README.md

 ## NeoSpark

 The `neospark` directory includes a basic demo of the NeoSpark app for Your Perfect Solutions (YPS).
-Start with `splash.html` to view the splash screen, then proceed to `home.html` to explore the demo interface and branding.
-From there you can access the dashboard to see sample metrics or open the task submission page to experiment with permissions.
+Begin with `splash.html` to see the splash screen, continue to `login.html` to sign in, and then view the `dashboard.html` with sample metrics.
+Additional pages such as `home.html`, `index.html`, and `task_submission.html` showcase other areas of the UI.